 This web page is in memory of our friend, Martin Simpson, an ardent student of Bible prophecy who passed away at age 49 years on 03/12/2016 in "God's own country".
-This page was taken from portions of the Tabloid (his last project) he was working on prior to his passing in addition to the webpages with slight modifications.
+This page was taken from portions of the Tabloid (his last project) he was working on prior to his passing in addition to the webpages with some modifications.
 RIP.
 Elias

 To my brother, Martin